baerbradford/eon22/media/short_stories/alexs_discovery/alexs_discovery.md

 A few steps away was several feet and several layers of plastic and metal arranged to produce a large window.
 Alex knew he was fortunate to have a window; his father always told him so.
 Each morning he would take the few steps and stare out into the distance trying... longing to appreciate it.
 The landscape sprawling out in front of him looked desolate.
+What was so great about it anyway?
+The dirt never moved, not that he had ever seen.
+Sometimes you would see ships coming and going.
+Otherwise, he wasn't sure what Dad loved about staring into the void.
+There didn't seem to be much out there...

+"Alex, you need to get ready," Michelle reminded him.
+Still lingering, she snapped him back to reality.
+Let the boy have his moment but keep him on track.

 * Establish setting.
 * Well-to-do high population city on the moon.